abyrne55/script2json/README.md

-name: script2json
+# script2json
+Generated-By: Gemini 2.5 Pro

-description: "A Go application that reads from a FIFO, processes terminal control sequences, and outputs cleaned strings."
+A Go application that reads from a FIFO, processes terminal control sequences, and outputs cleaned strings.
-author: "AI Assistant"
-version: "1.0.0"

 instructions: |
   1. Build the application: